 Working out of a studio beside my home, I produce both wheel thrown and hand built pieces with a unique style of texturing that has become characteristic of my work.
 My surrounding environment of woodland and sea is reflected in the organic nature of the surfaces that I create on the clay.
 A workshop in Italy in 2003 introduced me to the fascinating primitive technique of smoke firing.
 Since that time I have been exploring the many facets of this alternative firing method.
 I am attracted to the subtle and earthy effects of the process that often remind me of the ancient artifacts that I discovered while studying anthropology in Mexico.

-Recently retired from my career as a school counsellor, I am now devoting more of my time to ceramic work.
+Retired from my career as a school counsellor, I am now devoting more of my time to ceramic work.

 Jamie’s work can be seen in several shops: